jbech-linaro/optee_docs/building/devices/rpi3.rst

 access the files.
 The way it's written below will make it available to every machine on the same subnet (again, be careful about security here).
-Let's add this line to the file (it's the only line necessary in the file, but if you have several different filesystems available, then you should of course add them too).
+Let's add this line to the file (it's the only line necessary in the file, but if you have several different filesystems available, then you should of course add them too, one line for each share).

 .. code-block:: none

     /srv/nfs/rpi 192.168.1.0/24(rw,sync,no_root_squash,no_subtree_check)

-Next create the folder
+Next create the folder where you are going to put the root filesystem

 .. code-block:: none